 Your mouth won't believe this isn't a good old-fashioned, classic North American eggy potato salad, with a ray of country summer sunshine in every bite.
-And you can have lots of bites -- at just 2 Weight Watchers PointsPlus® per each 1 cup (175 g) serving, this is true, heaping-helpin' guilt-free food.
-(Compare that with regular potato salad, which is 8 to 12 points a cup, and easily upwards.)
+1 cup = 175 g.
+Makes 8 cups / 1350 g in total

 - 2 Eggs